FAQs

 Large items are removed from our shipments and are not sent to the child.
 Our staff will attempt to contact you and inform you of this.

-As long as your gift meets the stated guidelines, we will still send your gift and make every attempt to deliver your gift to the child.
+As long as your gift meets the stated guidelines, we will still send your gift and make every attempt to deliver it to the child.

-As stated in our communications, the funds raised in the Christmas Gift Fund are disbursed to all of our Hope Centers based on the number of children who attend there.
-This is to ensure that every single child we serve receives a Christmas gift, regardless of whether they have a sponsor or not.
+All contributions to the Christmas Gift Fund are disbursed to all of our Hope Centers based on the number of children who attend each one.
+This is to ensure that every child we serve receives a Christmas gift and can participate in the celebration, even if they do not currently have a sponsor.

 VISITING MY SPONSORED CHILD